 Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

-Day 4: A (plane, car, boat, golf cart) Trip North.
+Day 4: A Trip North (via plane, car, boat, golf cart).

 4:15 AM

 A good night sleep after a day out seeing the beauty of the nature is really worth itself in millions of dollars.
-We just didn’t want to move a muscle to disrupt the very tenderness and Zen of the space.
-No Heavenly Dusk could do a thing to get me out of this particularly amazing bed this morning.
+We just didn’t want to move a muscle to disrupt the very tenderness and the Zen of the room.
+Even the coconut trees outside are sounding asleep in the breeze.

-4:25 AM
+4:17 AM

-Crap, rise and shine!
+Shit, rise and shine!

-I jumped out of bed in a hurry while my wife quickly got our breakfast ready for the ride to the airport, once again.
-The great motivation to be on our feet immediately was the $500 North Eleuthera plane tickets that we booked with PineAppleAir.
+The great motivation to be on our feet was the $500 North Eleuthera plane tickets that we booked with PineAppleAir.
 It works very well, since we’d waste all the money if we missed the flight.

 If you want to explore more options to get to many outer islands in proximity to Nassau, you should definitely check out the Bahamas Ferries service.
 The Ferry from Nassau to North Eleuthera will take you across the sea for 2 hours and cost around $514 for two.
 The plane ticket on the other hand costs $470 for two, but the flight is only 20 minutes.
 I think it’s pretty much a no-brainer here.
 Unless you really, really want to bring a vehicle with you to Eleuthera via Ferry, then plane it is.
 And you can certainly rent a car for a day on Eleuthera instead.